Dead-end tower

-A dead-end tower (also anchor tower, anchor pylon) is a fully self-supporting structure used in construction of overhead power lines.
+A dead-end tower (also tension tower, anchor tower, anchor pylon) is a fully self-supporting structure used in construction of overhead power lines.
 A dead-end transmission tower uses horizontal strain insulators at the end of conductors.
 Dead-end towers may be used at a substation as a transition to a "slack span" entering the equipment, when the circuit changes to a buried cable, when a transmission line changes direction by more than a few degrees, or at intervals along a straight run to limit the extent of a catastrophic collapse.